nobe4/slacked/README.md

 Download the [latest release](https://github.com/nobe4/slacked/releases).

 > [!IMPORTANT]
-> The app is currently not signed.
+> The app is currently not signed, I will need to work on that.
 > - on macOS you might need to run: `xattr -r -d com.apple.quarantine path/to/slacked.app`
+> - on windows you might need to run something?
+(I don't have a windows machine)

 ## Use